Infantile spasms (West syndrome) are muscle spasms that affect a

 child's head, torso, and limbs.
 Infantile spasms usually begin before the age

 Most children with infantile spasms have

 infantile spasms may be caused by diseases, injuries, or infections that

 Infantile spasms are treated with adrenocorticotropic hormone or prednisone.
 They generally do not respond well to medicines used to treat

-ByHealthwise Staff Primary Medical ReviewerJohn Pope, MD, MPH - Pediatrics Brian O'Brien, MD, FRCPC - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerSteven C. Schachter, MD - Neurology
+ByHealthwise Staff Primary Medical ReviewerJohn Pope, MD - Pediatrics Brian D. O'Brien, MD - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerSteven C. Schachter, MD - Neurology